Matthew-Krueger/OpenMP-K-Means/README.md

 *   Max iterations: 100,000
 *   Default convergence threshold: 0.0001

-Because of my timer, it detected it was running in an MPI context through CMake, and it used `MPI_Wtime` to measure the time.
+Because of my timer, it used std::chrono::high_resolution_clock to measure the time elapsed.
 10 Trials were executed for each configuration (process count).

-All statistical analysis was done on Apple Numbers, and is included in the `/Results` directory.
+All statistical analysis was done on Apple Numbers, and is included in the `/Results/omp` directory.
+MPI Results are included in the `/Results/mpi` directory for reference, though for any corrections or clarifications, please refer to the MPI writeup referenced at the top of this document.

 ### 3.2.
 Benchmark Results